-Well, it’s proved popular since it helps members score where they are now and then gives recommendations on how to improve in the future.
-So in our recent UX members refresh – we have made it more prominent and put all the benchmarking tools in place.
-We also renamed it to ‘capability grader‘.
+It has proved popular as it helps members score where they are now and then gives recommendations on how to improve in the future.
+So in our UX members refresh – we have made it more prominent and put all the benchmarking tools in place.
+We also renamed it the ‘capability grader‘.

 To view all the changes, read our article on our upgraded interactive capability grader using our RACE planning system.

 Customer lifecycle model with the RACE planning system